lr-j-g/git-fundamentals-exercise/Story.md

 # Chapter 4: Leadership
 Steve was now a team leader.
 It was harder than he thought.
 # Chapter 5: Prod Issue
 A critical prod issue has occured.
 Everyone looked to Steve for the solution.
+Steve decided that the team needed to replicate the bug first.
 # Chapter 6: Resolution
 Steve found the bug, thanks to careful replication